 We believe that it is important for stated-preference studies to test for sensitivity to the size of the risk reduction, both within and between groups of respondents.
 Passing at least a weak form of the external scope test, in which WTP increases with risk reduction, should be a criterion for an acceptable study.
-We note that in a recent dataset of stated-preference studies compiled by U.S. EPA (2010a), only about half the estimates were subject to a scope test; of these, 90 percent of the VSL estimates passed a weak external scope test but only 15 percent passed a strong form of the test (which requires that WTP be nearly proportional to the risk reduction).
+In a recent data set of stated-preference studies compiled by U.S. EPA (2010b), only approximately half the estimates were subject to a scope test; of these, 90% of the VSL estimates passed a weak external scope test, but only 15% passed a strong form of the test (which requires that WTP be nearly proportional to the risk reduction).